superboySB/UavNetSim/README.md

 ## Module overview
 ### Routing protocol
-In this project, **Greedy Perimeter Stateless Routing (GPSR)**, **Gradient Routing (GRAd)**, **Destination-Sequenced Distance Vector routing (DSDV)** and some **Reinforcement-Learning based Routing Protocol** have been implemented.
+In this project, **Greedy routing**, **Gradient routing (GRAd)**, **Destination-Sequenced Distance Vector routing (DSDV)**, and some **RL-based routing protocols** have been implemented.
 The following figure illustrates the routing procedure of GRAd and GPSR.
-More detail information can be found in the corresponding papers.
+More detailed information can be found in the corresponding papers.

 <div align="center">
 <img src="https://github.com/ZihaoZhouSCUT/Simulation-Platform-for-UAV-network/blob/master/img/routing.png" width="800px">
 </div>

 ### Media access control (MAC) protocol
-In this project, **Carrier-sense multiple access with collision avoidance (CSMA/CA)** and **Pure aloha** have been implemented.
+In this project, **basic Carrier-sense multiple access with collision avoidance (CSMA/CA)** and **Pure aloha** have been implemented.
 I will give a brief overview of the version implemented in this project, and focus on how signal interference and collision are implemented in this project.
-The following picture shows the example of packets transmission when CSMA/CA (without RTS/CTS) protocol is adopted.
-When a drone wants to transmit packet:
+The following picture shows an example of packet transmission when the basic CSMA/CA (without RTS/CTS) protocol is adopted.
+When a drone wants to transmit a packet:

 1. it first needs to wait until the channel is idle
 2. when the channel is idle, the drone starts a timer and waits for "DIFS+backoff" periods of time, where the length of backoff is related to the number of re-transmissions
 3. if the entire decrement of the timer to 0 is not interrupted, then the drone can occupy the channel and start sending the packet
 4. if the countdown is interrupted, it means that the drone loses the game.
-The drone then freeze the timer and wait for channel idle again before re-starting its timer
+The drone then freezes the timer and waits for the channel to be idle again before re-starting its timer

 <div align="center">
 <img src="https://github.com/ZihaoZhouSCUT/Simulation-Platform-for-UAV-network/blob/master/img/csmaca.png" width="800px">
 </div>

-The following figure demonstrates the packets transmission flow when pure aloha is adopted.
-When a drone installed a pure aloha protocol wants to transmit packet:
+The following figure demonstrates the packet transmission flow when pure aloha is adopted.
+When a drone installed a pure aloha protocol wants to transmit a packet:

 1. it just sends it, without listening to the channel and random backoff
 2. after sending the packet, the node starts to wait for the ACK packet
 3. if it receives ACK in time, the "mac_send" process will finish
-4. if not, the node will wait a random amount of time, according to the number of re-transmissions attempts, and then send packet again
+4. if not, the node will wait a random amount of time, according to the number of re-transmission attempts, and then send the packet again

 <div align="center">
 <img src="https://github.com/ZihaoZhouSCUT/Simulation-Platform-for-UAV-network/blob/master/img/pure_aloha.png" width="800px">
 </div>

-From the above illustration we can see that, it is not only two drones sending packets at the same time that cause packet collisions.
-If there is an overlap in the transmission time of two data packets, it means that collision occurrs.
+From the above illustration, we can see that, it is not only two drones sending packets simultaneously that cause packet collisions.
+If there is an overlap in the transmission time of two data packets, it 艾also indicates that a collision occurs.
 So in our project, each drone checks its inbox every very short interval and has several important things to do (as shown in the following figure):

 1. delete the packet records in its inbox whose distance from the current time is greater than twice the maximum packet transmission delay.
 This reduces computational overhead because these packets are guaranteed to have already been processed and will not interfere with packets that have not yet been processed
 2. check the packet records in the inbox to see which packet has been transmitted in its entirety